toshok/echojs/README.md

 Echo now uses mozilla's NaN-boxing jsval (called ejsval here) so primitive ints and doubles are stored unboxed.

-Closure environments are still represented as JS objects, with the aforementioned linearly property lookups for closed-over variables, but this will be changing something very soon.
+Closure environments are now using a much more compact (and more importantly much faster) representation.
+Access to closed-over identifiers is now nearly as fast as to non-closed identifiers (a constant number of dereferences dictated by the number of enclosing environments.)

 What's next?
 ------------